 Length of Reviews: The overall length of a review and its title could be viewed as measures of its level of details.
-Figure 13 shows the summary distribution of review length (in terms of characters) across EIRs and normal reviews.
-We observe that the typical (i.e., mean) length of an EIR (599 characters) is more than three times longer than a normal review (179 characters).
+We observe that the typical (i.e., median) length of an EIR (599 characters) is more than three times longer than a normal review (179 characters).
 Interestingly, the longest normal review (14.8K character) is much longer than the longest EIR (11K character).
-We observe a similar pattern for the length of reviews considering word count.
+We observe a similar pattern for the length of reviews based on word count.
 Furthermore, the title for EIRs are typically 6.6 words long which is two words longer than the title of normal reviews.